Top Takeaways From This Post

 I find the city a bit overrated even though it has an undeniable Disney charm about it.
-But there several other lovely cities like Fürth which has its own quirky-boho subculture, Würzburg with this sunny south feel with numerous wine hills.
+But there are several other lovely cities like Fürth which has its own quirky-boho subculture, and Würzburg with this sunny south feel with numerous wine hills.

 On the other hand, Rothenburg and Bamberg are perfectly preserved medieval gems.
-There are also several little lakes scattered around in Franconia.
+There are also several little lakes scattered around Franconia.
 We can pack a picnic bag and towels and get to a quaint little lake within 40 mins drive.

 2. Beer is Absolutely Great!